Ever wonder what is the difference between fermenting and rotting food?

 - Chronic bad breath

-To learn more about how to improve your gut health, read this article 9 Ways Good Gut Bacteria Support Your Overall Health, by Dr. David Williams.
+To learn more about how to improve your gut health, read the article 9 Ways Good Gut Bacteria Support Your Overall Health, by Dr. David Williams.